NimaMohseni/Morphometric-Analysis/README.md

 ```
 This function takes a '*.txt*' as its input and returns two data sets containing a summary of the analysed samples (*dataf*), the results of the procrustes analysis in tabular format (*datag*), the index of the samples in the intial refrence data frame (*ind*) and their names (*name*).

+It should be noted that this function would also automatically run the `'post_process()'` function at its end.

 ## Examples

 ```python